civol/HDLRuby/tuto/tutorial_sw.md

 #### Let us build HDLRuby enumerators.

 Like Ruby builds enumerators using the `each` method and its derivates (`each_with_index` and so on,) HDLRuby uses the `seach` method to build its enumerator.
 For example, an enumerator over the bits of signal `sig` will be built as follows: `sig.seach`, and if you want an enumerator with index, just like Ruby: `sig.seach_with_index`, and so on.
-Then, an enumerator can be executed when create by providing the block that will be applied on each element like in ruby, or executed later using the `seach` method again.
-E.g., the following sequencer code first sums the bits of signal sig at once, then do it again later with another enumerator previously stored in the Ruby variable `another_enumerator`:
+Then, an enumerator can be executed when created by providing the block that will be applied on each element like in ruby, or executed later using the `seach` method again.
+For example, the following sequencer code first sums the bits of signal sig at once, then does it again later with another enumerator previously stored in the Ruby variable `another_enumerator`:

 ```ruby
 input :clk, :start